KKBOX/OpenAPI-Swift/README.md

 [![Support](https://img.shields.io/badge/watchOS-2-blue.svg)](https://www.apple.com/tw/watchos)&nbsp;
 [![Support](https://img.shields.io/badge/tvOS-9-blue.svg)](https://www.apple.com/tw/tvos)&nbsp;

-The is a pure Swift implementation of a client to access KKBOX's Open API.
+This is a pure Swift implementation of a client to access KKBOX's Open API.
 You can easily integrate the SDK into your iOS/macOS/watchOS/tvOS project using Swift Package Manager or CocoaPods.

-The SDK leverages lots of power features of Swift programming language, such as wrapping API responses into enums, and the JSON encoder/decoder since Swift 4.
+The SDK leverages lots of power features of Swift programming language, such as wrapping API responses into enums, and the JSON encoder / decoder since Swift 4.

-On the other hand, the SDK could not be called in your Objective-C code direclty.
+On the other hand, the SDK could not be called in your Objective-C code directly.
 If you need to work with KKBOX's Open API in your Objective-C code, you may need to wrap the SDK in your own bridging code, or, you may want to take a look of KKBOX's [Objective-C SDK](https://github.com/KKBOX/OpenAPI-ObjectiveC)